Cailus/Azure-databricks-DBFS-downloader/README.md

 if yes: continua
 if no: select the file before clicking download

-If you reached this part and the function still doesn't work, please contact me and I will try to figure out why it isn't working.
+If you reached this part and the function still doesn't work, feel free to find a fix and send a PR.

 ----------------------------------------